 CREATE TABLE reference

-To create a new table in the database, the CREATE TABLE
+To create a new table in the database, the CREATE TABLE keywords followed by

 column definitions are used.